Robot Salesmen

 Some Observations

-Here are some comments of three people whom a “Yorkshire Evening Post” reporter questioned on the subject of slot machines:—
+Here are some comments of three people whom a “Yorkshire Evening Post” reporter questioned on the subject of slot machines:—Weights and Measures Inspector:

 The machines rarely fail to function properly.
 The repair service is most efficient.
 We lose a percentage of takings through bad coins, etc., being inserted.
 We rarely get complaints.
 I personally should always give a person who complained of having lost sixpence the benefit of the doubt.
 Most tradesmen would.
 But people put the sixpence in the slot at their own risk.
 On all the modern machines there is a disc to show when the machine is empty.

-So, it seems that the Hoggarth’s were hawking vending machines!
+So, it seems that the Hoggarth’s were selling vending machines!
 What a brilliant term for them.

 Perhaps they were selling Wild Woodbine cigarette machines like this: